idarwishman/news-sentiment-analysis/README.md

 It uses the following libraries:

-* Vue.JS (to manage the front-end),
+- Vue.JS (to manage the front-end),
-* retext-sentiment (for NLP sentiment analysis),
+- retext-sentiment (for NLP sentiment analysis),
-* [insert RSS feed library here]
+- [insert RSS feed library here]

 Roadmap
 We plan to:

-Connect it to Firebase for authentication and data storage Provide user with feed of news sources they are interested in Optimize search
+- Connect it to Firebase for authentication and data storage
+- Provide user with feed of news sources they are interested in
+- Chart data of sentiment on topic across media and for each media source over time